 Apply through LSAC

-The fall 2023 transfer application is available through the Law School Admissions Council (LSAC) website.
+Transfer applications open October 1 and are available through the Law School Admissions Council (LSAC) website.

 See details below concerning fall, spring, and summer deadlines.

 Admission to Mitchell Hamline School of Law is based on both academic and nonacademic factors.
 We encourage you to submit all information that you feel we need to know to make an admission decision.
-We don’t require admission interviews but encourage applicants to learn more about the school and the process by attending an information session, touring the campus, or meeting with an with admissions representatives.
+We don’t require admission interviews but encourage applicants to learn more about the school and the process by attending an information session, touring the campus, or meeting with an admissions representative.
 We look forward to reading your application and hope to meet you soon!

 All requirements for admission apply to transfer applicants.
 To receive credits for previous coursework, an applicant must have received a grade of C or higher.
-Transfer applicants may be admitted to Mitchell Hamline with advanced standing if they meet the school’s admissions requirements and have satisfactorily completed at least one full year of study at an ABA-approved law school.
+Transfer applicants may be admitted to Mitchell Hamline with advanced standing if they meet the school’s admissions requirements and have satisfactorily completed at least one full year of study at a law school.

 Generally, the ABA requires that a transfer student has 84 months (7 years) to complete their degree from the time when the student commenced their legal studies at the law school from which Mitchell Hamline is accepting transfer credit.